lisiswebsite/lisiswebsite.github.io/_projects/Grouplove.md

 time_period:
 thumbnail: "/grouplove cover.png"
 intro: |
- Redesign of the album "Big Mess" by Grouplove.
-Like the band's sound, I wanted the album art to be a modern take on the '60s psychedelic aesthetic.
+ I redesigned the cover for "Big Mess," an album by Grouplove.
+Like the band's sound, I wanted the typography and colors to be a modern take on the '60s psychedelic aesthetic.

 content_layout: